Chinese Red Army: Military education

 As the number of former officers of the Nationalist forces that made up the Red Army decreased throughout the war, the Red Army began to develop military education for the new officers who were formerly farmers.
 Each base area established its own military academies, usually using captured enemy officers as teachers.
 The enterprise was very successful, and by 1936 most of the Red Army's military officers were former farmers.

 Purges

 In 1931, commanders determined that there were a number of spies in the Red Army.
 This issue became particularly prevalent when the First Red Army's Chief of Staff Zhu Yunqing was assassinated by a spy in a hospital.
 After this, each Red Army began to judge and execute the officers and soldiers who were suspected.
 In 1931, the First Red Army executed about 4,000 men.
 The Fourth Red Army and Third Red Army also executed thousands of officers, especially senior officers.
-These purges were likely one of the reasons why the Third and Fourth Armies were rapidly defeated in 1932.